CrowdWalrus/Docs/VerificationProcess.md

 3. **Verification Criteria**:
    - Projects and campaigns must comply with CrowdWalrus’s terms of service.
    - They should not be fraudulent or illegal.
-   - They must be initiated by reputable creators with a track record of legitimacy.
+   - They must be initiated by reputable businesses/creators/nonprofits/public-goods with a track record of legitimacy.

 4. **Badge Assignment**: Once a project is verified, it will receive a verified badge, which will be publicly visible on the project’s page.
 This badge acts as a clear indicator of the project’s legitimacy, offering users confidence in their investment decisions.

 5. **Smart Contracts for Transparency**: The verification process is supported by smart contracts on the Sui blockchain.
 These contracts ensure that the verification criteria are met before any project is granted a verified status.
 All project data, including verification status, is stored on-chain for transparency.

-6. **SuiNS Subdomains**: When a project is verified, it can also register a custom subdomain under the CrowdWalrus main domain through the SuiNS service.
-This subdomain serves as a unique URL for the project, further enhancing its credibility and visibility.

 ## Benefits